 1 to 2 hours

-A compression bandage is provided to the patient, it needs to be worn for a couple of days.
-Some swelling, numbness and pain may occur but over the counter painkillers can help soothe any discomfort the patient may experience.
+The patient is given a post-operative compression bandage, which must be worn for several days.
+Postoperatively, some swelling, numbness and pain may occur, but prescribed pain relievers can help relieve the patient's discomfort.
 The swelling will go down in around 2 weeks and most patients can return to work in around a week.
 Heavy physical activities need to be avoided for at least 4 weeks – the bone needs time to heal.